rbpollock/labboNetwork/docs/tldr/tasks.md

 A payment is similar to a task, without the requirement of "on-chain" management.
 Payments simply transfer tokens to external accounts directly from a domain pot to an external account. (and confer reputation if made in the colony's internal token).

-There is intentionally no further prescription for how tasks or payments are meant to be used within a colony.
+There is intentionally no further prescription for how tasks or payments are meant to be used within a labbo.
 Depending on context and criteria, they could be called "bounties", "salaries", "reimbursements", or "incentives".

 ### Task structure

-This is a general description of the Task as it functions in the current Colony Network implementation, with some aspects suppressed for legibility.
-For a more exact description, please refer to the [ColonyJS](https://docs.colony.io/colonyjs/api) API or [IColony.sol](../interfaces/icolony).
+This is a general description of the Task as it functions in the current Labbo Network implementation, with some aspects suppressed for legibility.
+For a more exact description, please refer to the [LabboJS](https://docs.labbo.io/colonyjs/api) API or [ILabbo.sol](../interfaces/icolony).

 | component              | description                                                                                             |
 | ---------------------- | ------------------------------------------------------------------------------------------------------- |